 If you're into longboarding, you also have a few options to go surfing when the waves are head-high or smaller at spots like Lanis, Chun's Reef, Ali'i Beach, and Pua'ena Point.

-Winds: The North Shore tends to get windy, especially from 11 am to around 4 pm when the trade winds are strongest.
+Winds: Oahu tends to get windy, especially from 11 am to around 4 pm when the trade winds are strongest.
 But the wind direction is side to side offshore, which isn’t too bad for surfing.
 Head out early in the morning to score a glassy session!

 Tides: Hawaii has a small tidal range, between 1 and 2 feet, so it doesn't affect the surf as much as other spots around the world.
 At most breaks here, the waves are usually best on an incoming tide.